crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

 - **Parallel**: Fibers spawned in a parallel context run concurrently and in parallel to each other, in addition to fibers running in other contexts.
-The context automatically scales to many CPU cores.
+The context automatically scales to multiple CPU cores, up to the configured maximum.

 - **Isolated**: Spawn a single fiber to a system thread.
 The fiber owns the thread for its whole lifetime.
 The fiber can block the thread however it wants